12. Data frames#

 of any kind (possibly mixed) organised in a tabular fashion.

-Some functions mentioned in the previous chapter will
+A few functions mentioned in the previous chapter are overloaded for

 dimnames (which is, of course, based on row.names